HEAT WAVES CAUSING HEALTH

-In this case-study we will extend the excess heat factor (EHF) and excess cold factor (ECF), heatwave and coldwave indices to future climates by using available ensemble simulations of future climate projections.
+In this case-study we will extend the excess heat factor (EHF), heatwave indices to future climates by using available ensemble simulations of future climate projections.
 The comparison of ensemble climate projections and observations will advance the scientific understanding and help to communicate confidence of heatwave projections to stakeholders with respect to climate change adaptation.

 CASE STUDY DESCRIPTION

 Heatwaves and their projected changes under enhanced greenhouse warming are of particular interest in Australia, where they affect many sectors (health, agriculture, transport, energy, tourism, etc.).
 Recent results warrant concern over the potential for increased incidence of heatwaves in Australia, noting that further research would be needed to extend this work nationally and refine it to enhance our understanding of the likely extent of future heat events.

 Decision support to client

 State Health Services and State Emergency Services (and others) are seeking to implement these results into their strategies for mitigating increased number and duration of heatwaves in particular.

 Temporal and spatial scale

 The temporal scale of foremost interest is in the 5-20 year range with long-term planning also needing to understand uncertainties on the 50+ year time scale.

 The special scale is significantly large because the state of NSW covers a large area.
 The main urban area is Sydney and surrounding areas, although there are several other cities in NSW.